firepear/homefarm/README.md

 * You are aware of your local network configuration, and have IPs to assign to the nodes.
 * You're familiar with BOINC, projects, workunits, and so on.
-* All nodes are on a private network, because an SSH key with no passphrase will be generated for Ansible's use and the control node's default passwords will be left in place.
+* All nodes are on a private network -- an SSH key with no passphrase will be generated for Ansible's use, and the control node's default passwords will be left in place.

 # Documentation